 Its annual active customer accounts stood at 305.3 million by the end of 2018.

-Additionally, WeChat’s mini programs feature has been a main factor in driving premium brands to create built-in WeChat stores.
-Gartner L2’s data shows that 70 percent of fashion brands now have at least one mini program, up from 40 percent last year.
+Additionally, WeChat’s mini-programs feature has been the main factor in driving premium brands to create built-in WeChat stores.
+Gartner L2’s data shows that 70 percent of fashion brands now have at least one mini-program, up from 40 percent last year.